r10r/template-test/README.md

 ## Using with RSpec

-In your `test_helper` include the Template::Test module in the rspec config:
+In your `test_helper.rb` include the `Template::Test module in the rspec config:

+    require 'template-test'

     RSpec.configure do |config|
        config.include Template::Test